cf7/cf7/README.md

 In the end, the project was never completed, but the staff at SPY were so inspired by our effort that they used our work and insights to apply for a grant for a company to develop the system for them.

+I learned a great many lessons from this project.
+Above all it peaked my interest in the affects of human organizing on resulting technologies.
+(This is partly why I went off to get my masters degree to learn about the social realities that structure our latent technologies.)